 Web standards for developers and suppliers

-Our web development standards are intended for use by website and application developers working for Surrey County Council and for third-party suppliers that provide web-based products or services to the council.
+Our web development standards are intended for use by in-house website and application developers, and for third-party suppliers that provide web-based products or services to the council.

 If you have any questions about these standards, please contact Web and Digital Services.